r-devel/r-devel.github.io/working-group.md

 ## Current Work

-The group maintains a [GitHub repo](https://github.com/forwards/rcontribution), with issues relating to current intiatives and related documents, such as minutes of meetings.
-Dates of upcoming meetings are posted there.
+The group maintains a [GitHub repo](https://github.com/r-devel/rcontribution), with issues relating to current initiatives and related documents, such as minutes of meetings.
+Dates of upcoming meetings are posted there, as well as on the [Events](events) page here.

 ## Get Involved

-Anyone from the R community that supports the group's objectives and would like to contribute, is welcome to get involved.
+Anyone from the R community that supports the group's objectives and would like to contribute is welcome to get involved.
 This can range from commenting on GitHub issues to actively working on initiatives.
-The [rcontribution GitHub repo](https://github.com/forwards/rcontribution) has more details, including how to join the mailing list to be invited to group meetings.
+The [GitHub repo](https://github.com/r-devel/rcontribution) has more details, including how to join the mailing list to be invited to group meetings.

 Several members of the working group are also on the [R-devel Slack](slack) and discuss issues relevant to outreach on the `#core-outreach` channel.